ChefBoyarB/Phantom-Analysis/README.md

 For new dataset analysis work:

 1. Use the config-first analysis workflow in `Data_Analysis/`
-2. Create or copy a config in `configs/analysis/`
+2. Create or copy a config under `configs/analysis/` Current analysis configs are organized into subfolders such as `Old/` and `Diffusion/`
 3. Run the analysis using `Analysis_Main_Config_First.py`
 4. Create or update a comparison config in `configs/comparison/` when you want to compare multiple analyzed runs
 5. Use `Comparison_Analysis/` and `Table_Generation/` after the per-dataset analysis outputs are generated